-12. The discharged Construction Traffic Management Plan document (ref KOGL-BB-DOC-XX-04 and dated 14 August 2014) shall be adhered to and retained throughout the duration of the permission.
+12. The development shall be undertaken in full accordance with the Construction Traffic Management Plan document (ref KOGL-BB-DOC-XX-04 and dated 14 August 2014).

 Reason: In the interests of highway safety and the amenities of the area.